rbatis/rbatis.io/docs/README_EN.md

 ## database column formatting macro

 > a Postgres database uses UUID as the primary key and fails to precompile if a string parameter is passed in under precompiled SQL.
-> therefore requires a Pg database ::type to cast, using column formatting macros The
+> therefore requires a Pg database '::type' to cast, using column formatting macros The
 > format macro is defined as formats_database:"column_name:format_string"  format_string with a {} symbol
 > format macro use ',' split columns
 > for example: